djsime1/GradientDriverEasing/README.md

 The rest of the buttons will apply the corresponding [easing function](https://easings.net/) to all the Points Positions or Values, depending on your selection above.

+When working with `color` or `colorX`, there is a [mod configuration option](https://github.com/badhaloninja/ResoniteModSettings) to interpolate the colors by their HSV values instead of RGB, though it is disabled by default.

 ## Additional notes

 - Back, Elastic, Bounce, and Spring easing presets are only available when `Target field` is set to <kbd>Value</kbd>.
-- Back, Elastic, and Spring easing presets are clamped to the largest and smallest value in the Points list.
-Calculating interpolations beyond these values may be implemented in a future update.
+- Back, Elastic, and Spring easing presets should ideally be used with the unclamped interpolation calculations setting enabled, which is true by default.
 - When animating the ValueGradientDriver, you probably want to use [ConstantLerpValue](https://wiki.resonite.com/Component:ConstantLerpValue) instead of [SmoothValue](https://wiki.resonite.com/Component:SmoothValue); Otherwise the target value will be double-smoothed.
 - Thank you [cjddmut](https://github.com/cjddmut) for the [EasingFunctions.cs](https://gist.github.com/cjddmut/d789b9eb78216998e95c) code!